a16z-infra/JungleGym/README.md

    """
    Get the task from the WebArena dataset page in junglegym.ai/WebArena (or from the API) Task details:
-   Website = 'http://shop.junglegym.ai' (WebArena sandboxed emulated shopping website) Task = "What is the price range for products from ugreen?"
+   Website = 'http://shop.junglegym.ai' (WebArena's sandboxed emulated shopping website) Task = "What is the price range for products from ugreen?"
    """